Alex-Stefanou/now-pension-scraper/README.md

 ## Motivation
 [NOW: Pensions](https://www.nowpensions.com/) is a UK workplace pension provider.
 Unfortunately their online dashboard is feature poor.
- - No clear idication of when the most recent contribution arrived.
+ - No clear indication of when the most recent contribution arrived.
  - No historical tracking of pension value so you can monitor your pension's growth.

 It really is just a page with a number; the current value of your pension.